RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #25

+Setup the spawn areas and the lighting and blockers in order to make the gametype playtestable.
+And everything seems to be working great.
+Now it just needs a full custom map built for it.

 ## #24

 Was going to work on the HUD message, but it won't work out the exact way that I